 The area generally north of Escondido Creek and between North Escondido Boulevard and North Broadway includes about 35 parcels and eight consolidated inventory sites.
 Existing uses include neighborhood strip shopping centers with large parking lots, small and free-stranding arterial strip commercial buildings on small lots, a few small medical and professional office buildings, and a few light industrial buildings.
 Uses include medical office, auto parts, service and tire stores, grocery stores, vacant office buildings, a Goodwill donation center, fast food restaurants, and a laundromat.
 This entire area is zoned for the City's highest density residential and mixed-use at densities up to 100 dwelling units per acre.
-Most of the parcels in this area are contiguous and create excellent individual and consolidated development over the next eight years.
+Most of the parcels in this area are contiguous and create excellent individual and consolidated development sites.
+This area is expected to experience significant residential and mixed-use redevelopment over the next eight years.
 Two recent 4- and 6-story multifamily residential communities (Alcove and Latitude 33) directly west of the main block of sites demonstrate the trend for redevelopment in the area on sites with similar characteristics.